Skip to main content

 Common Issues and Solutions

-• Ensure the file is in your project root
+• Check your AGENTS.md file is in your project root directory

-• Restart your Forge session after making changes
+• Restart your AI agent session after making changes

-• Later rules in the same section override earlier ones
+• Later guidelines in the same section may override earlier ones

-• Be specific about when rules apply (file types, contexts)
+• Be specific about when guidelines apply (file types, contexts)

 - Write good code